 Classes at Reed use a variety of technologies to support teaching and learning, and the ongoing COVID-19 pandemic may continue to impact students.

 Below are some notes on the technical aspects of computing at Reed that may be helpful for students.
-If you have questions, get in touch at email@example.com.
-If you encounter a system that is not working as expected (e.g. Moodle, Zoom), check the CIS status page for outage news or contact us.
+If you have questions, get in touch at firstname.lastname@example.org.
+If you encounter a system that is not working as expected (e.g. Moodle, Zoom), check the IT status page for outage news or contact us.

 Covering basic technology needs